9tim80/dscout/README.md

 Want to quickly get up and running with your new installation of SteamOS?

 Meet D.SCOUT!
-(Deck Script Curating Other Ubiquitous Things)
+(Deck Script Curating Other Useful Things)

 This makeshift script was born from a minor annoyance, namely having to re-download and re-install multiple add-ons and enhancements every single time I reloaded SteamOS onto my Steam Deck...